jonocodes/mybox/README.md

 Quickstart
 ----------
-Nothing needs to be installed.
-Mybox can be run in user mode without administrative privileges.
 Here is how get it going in Linux.
 Start by building the solution with MonoDevelop, Visual Studio or xbuild.

 ### On the server machine ###